ShubhamSanskar/Historical-Image-Colorization/README.md

-I can help you create a README for your project.
-Let's start by extracting key details from your Jupyter Notebook, such as the purpose of the project, the installation steps, usage instructions, and any other relevant information.

-I'll begin by reviewing the content of your notebook.

-Based on the initial content of the notebook, it appears that this project involves the following:

 1. **Project Purpose**: The notebook is focused on historical image colorization using a deep learning approach, likely based on the U-Net architecture.
 The project converts images to grayscale and then applies a model to colorize them.

 2. **Dependencies**: The project requires several Python libraries, including NumPy, Pandas, Matplotlib, Scikit-learn, TensorFlow, Keras, and OpenCV.